isiesem2024-beta-dev/beta_webpage/docs/Venue and Travel/index.md

 ### How to Book

 You can contact the hotel directly via the website link or phone number provided above to book your room.
-Alternatively, you can book through us to receive a discount (limited quantity) by filling out this form:
+Alternatively, you can book through us to receive a discount (limited quantity) by filling out this form (if you cannot access Google services, please use [this link](https://docs.qq.com/form/page/DSWZCaGVkdk14dVNY)):

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdS__Q7o3mlPvLMQKReyJUnL7R8mqJYbiyoAnWTD5ltFexSOQ/viewform?embedded=true" width="640" height="480" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>